rgooding/gmail-to-slack/README.md

 ### Configuration

-There are some prerequisites which neeed to be set up before configuring the tool.
+There are some prerequisites which need to be set up before configuring the tool.

 #### Slack webhook URL
 This is a standard incoming-webhook URL for Slack.
 The channel associated with